myjournny/scit-master-study/Database/README.md

 ---

 ## 💬 Notes
-This study is part of a full-time full-stack web development program supported by the Korean government.
+This study is part of a full-time full-stack web development program provided by KITA (Korea International Trade Association).
 It focused on practical SQL skills with both Oracle and MySQL, as well as fundamental data modeling techniques.